LingoToday/LingoToday/replit.md

 - Dynamic lesson step counting to support various lesson formats and report accurate progress.
 - `SheetManagerProvider` to enforce a single-sheet policy for modals/sheets.
 - Lessons use push navigation instead of modal presentation.
+- **Background Notifications (Updated Nov 2025)**: Implemented proper background notification support using expo-notifications and expo-task-manager.
+Notifications are scheduled as repeating calendar triggers (specific weekdays/times) and persist even when the app is closed or terminated.
+Background task handler registered in App.js ensures notifications work reliably across all app states (foreground, background, terminated).

 ### Project Structure
 - `src/components/`: Reusable UI components.